ghyls/numericalRelativity/doc/source/introduction.rst

     **plotGraphs.py**: It reads the data written by the Fortran scripts, splits it regarding to the timesteps and plots it making a simple animation.

+    A set of **fortran files** that simulate a gravitational pulse in a 2-dimensional simplified space-time.
+This tool aims to perform a numerical calculation of the intensity of the field induced by a 1-dimensional gravitational wave using the *3+1 formulism* of the General Relativity.

 In the following sections, we will cover the basic usage of these files, also providing some examples and discussing some computational issues.